What is Curricular Practical Training (CPT)?

 - the training start date and end date

 - brief description of what you will do

-- For a credit bearing training: Copy of course registration from StudentAdmin (PeopleSoft).
+- For credit bearing internships: Print out of your course registration (enrollment shopping cart) from StudentAdmin.

-- Copy of enrollment verification including all semesters enrolled.
-Request this from the Registrar office at your campus.
-GBLC students may call the Storrs campus registrar and ask for an enrollment verification to be mailed.
+- Copy of enrollment verification, including all semesters enrolled.
+Request this from the Registrar's office at your campus, or by calling/emailing the Storrs campus registrar.